Kwantigon/BWF/README.md

 ./bwf.sh -s '222' -c xd r         searches for the duo with rank number 222 in mixed doubles category

+./bwf.sh -s 'japan' r             searches the top 69 postitions of the leaderboard in men's singles for players from Japan

+./bwf.sh -s 'usa' -c md -n 200 r  searches the top 200 positions in men's doubles for players from the US

 ./bwf.sh -d 'last Wednesday' r    shows the top 69 players in the men's singles category for last Wednesday

 ./bwf.sh -d '20180415' -c md r    shows the top 69 duos in men's doubles for the week of 2018 April 15